travis-ci/docs-travis-ci-com/user/languages/ruby.md

     {: data-file=".travis.yml"}

-  The `gem uninstall` command above removes any Bundler 2.x installed in RVM's "global" gemset during the Ruby run time installation, which would be selected as the default `bundle` command.
+  The `gem uninstall` command above removes any Bundler 2.x installed in RVM's "global" gemset during the Ruby installation by RVM, which would be selected as the default `bundle` command.
   We ignore the failure from that command, because the failure most likely means that there was no matching Bundler version to uninstall.